onkar-git/Customer-care-agent-using-agentic-ai/README.md

 ## 4. Create EC2 machine (Ubuntu)

-## 5. Open EC2 and Install docker in EC2 Machine:
+## 5. Open EC2 and Install docker in EC2 Machine: AWSCLIv2 is also needed

 	#optinal